faker2048/youtube-faster-whisper/README.md

 conda install ffmpeg
 ```
 #### GPU Acceleration
-If you have not installed the CUDA, cudnn suite, and are looking for a straightforward installation method, you may refer to the following:
+Should you need to install the CUDA and cudnn suite, the following methods provide a simple solution:
-- Linux
+- For Linux:
 ```
 conda install cudnn
 ```
-- Windows
+- For Windows:
 ```
 pip3 install torch --index-url https://download.pytorch.org/whl/cu118

-# Installing additional torch libraries may not be the best method, but it's currently the most
+# While utilizing additional torch libraries may not be ideal, it's one of the most
-# convenient ways I've found for Windows (compared to Nvidia's official CUDA installation).
+# straightforward approaches I've discovered for Windows (relative to Nvidia's official CUDA
-# If you know of a better ways, your contributions are welcome!
+# installation).
+If you're aware of alternative methods or suggestions, your insight would be
+# graciously appreciated!
 ```

+These steps aim to make the installation process as seamless as possible.
+Feel free to reach out if you have any questions or concerns!

 ## 🪄 Available Model